0xAX/linux-insides/Booting/linux-bootstrap-1.md

 CS base     0xffff0000
 ```

 The processor starts working in [real mode](https://en.wikipedia.org/wiki/Real_mode).
-Let's back up a little and try to understand memory segmentation in this mode.
-Real mode is supported on all x86-compatible processors, from the [8086](https://en.wikipedia.org/wiki/Intel_8086) all the way to the modern Intel 64-bit CPUs.
-The 8086 processor has a 20-bit address bus, which means that it could work with a 0-0xFFFFF address space (1 megabyte).
-But it only has 16-bit registers, which have a maximum address of `2^16 - 1` or `0xffff` (64 kilobytes).
+Let's back up a little and try to understand [memory segmentation](https://en.wikipedia.org/wiki/Memory_segmentation) in this mode.
+Real mode is supported on all x86-compatible processors, from the [8086](https://en.wikipedia.org/wiki/Intel_8086) CPU all the way to the modern Intel 64-bit CPUs.
+The `8086` processor has a 20-bit address bus, which means that it could work with a `0-0xFFFFF` or `1 megabyte` address space.
+But it only has `16-bit` registers, which have a maximum address of `2^16 - 1` or `0xffff` (64 kilobytes).

 [Memory segmentation](http://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all the address space available.
-All memory is divided into small, fixed-size segments of 65536 bytes (64 KB).
-Since we cannot address memory above 64 KB with 16-bit registers, an alternate method is devised.
+All memory is divided into small, fixed-size segments of `65536` bytes (64 KB).
+Since we cannot address memory above `64 KB` with 16-bit registers, an alternate method was devised.

 An address consists of two parts: a segment selector, which has a base address, and an offset from this base address.
 In real mode, the associated base address of a segment selector is `Segment Selector * 16`.
-Thus, to get a physical address in memory, we need to multiply the segment selector part by 16 and add the offset:
+Thus, to get a physical address in memory, we need to multiply the segment selector part by `16` and add the offset to it:

 ```
 PhysicalAddress = Segment Selector * 16 + Offset